Vermont is a beautiful place. Here’s how to prep for those Vermont hikes this season.

 Focus on balanced workouts

 With hiking, biking, swimming, baseball, soccer and running season in full bloom, it is important to balance out your workouts.

 Although many of the above activities work your body and have a strong leg focus, this doesn’t mean you don’t have to strength train your legs.
 Injury is inevitable if you feel that running is your leg workout.
-It can start with tight IT Bands, Hip flexors, plantar fasciitis and more.
-We are not here to focus on injury but to focus on better health and injury prevention.
+It can start with tight IT Bands, hip flexors, plantar fasciitis, and more.
+It’s important to focus on better health and injury prevention.

-Here are some great local hike options.
+Here in northwest Vermont there are some great local hike options.
 Prep your muscles in strength balance and endurance before you get to deep into the woods.